-Looting and trafficking of antiquities in the Middle East and North Africa has reached since the rise of ISIS.
+Looting and trafficking of antiquities in the Middle East and North Africa has reached unprecedented levels since the rise of ISIS.
 In a region with tens of thousands of archaeological sites, antiquities are as easily accessible as oil for terrorist groups controlling such archaeologically rich territory.
-ISIS militants loot and sell movable artifacts within their reach—antiquities have been found in ISIS strongholds in , , and even .
-However, this is not the only way cultural heritage is exploited to further the group’s efforts—what cannot be moved is often , as seen in Nineveh (Iraq) and Palmyra (Syria).
+ISIS militants loot and sell movable artifacts within their reach—antiquities have been found in ISIS strongholds in Syria, Iraq, and even Libya.
+However, this is not the only way cultural heritage is exploited to further the group’s efforts—what cannot be moved is often destroyed, as seen in Nineveh (Iraq) and Palmyra (Syria).

-Read more than hail from Tunisia—the nation with the single segment of foreign fighters to date.
-Tunisia is also considered the of the Arab Spring where Mohamed Bouazizi’s self-immolation inspired region-wide protests to overthrow dictators and oppressive governments in 2011.
+Read more than 6,000 ISIS fighters hail from Tunisia—the nation with the single highest segment of foreign fighters to date.
+Tunisia is also considered the birthplace of the Arab Spring where Mohamed Bouazizi’s self-immolation inspired region-wide protests to overthrow dictators and oppressive governments in 2011.
 Following the ousting of the Ben Ali regime, Tunisia was largely seen as on track to be one of the success stories of the Arab Spring and was widely hailed as the model for countries to look to in their paths toward democracy.
-Yet, what was less reported was the cultural firestorm brewing under the surface, widespread of cultural and religious sites by Salafists and other radical Islamic extremists occurring throughout the country.
-In January 2013 alone, radical Salafists sites across Tunisia.
-Among the sites attacked was the famous , which was destroyed by arson—a tactic of choice in the of Sufi cultural heritage sites in Tunisia.
+Yet, what was less reported was the cultural firestorm brewing under the surface, widespread deliberate destruction of cultural and religious sites by Salafists and other radical Islamic extremists occurring throughout the country.
+In January 2013 alone, radical Salafists targeted at least six cultural heritage sites across Tunisia.
+Among the sites attacked was the famous Mausoleum of Sidi Bou Said, which was destroyed by arson—a tactic of choice in the destruction of Sufi cultural heritage sites in Tunisia.
 This allowed these Salafists to establish their radical credentials and publicize their presence through the propaganda and publicity generated by these actions.

-The hardline Salafists, long under the strict control of the Ben Ali regime, had previously fled to countries like (where the Taliban famously the Bamiyan Buddha in 2001), , and .
+The hardline Salafists, long under the strict control of the Ben Ali regime, had previously fled to countries like Afghanistan (where the Taliban famously destroyed the Bamiyan Buddha in 2001), Iraq, and Libya.
 In these countries, the Tunisian Salafists became radicalized, later resurfacing after the fall of the regime to seize on the opportunity to exercise their extremism free from government control and repression.

 From the beginning of the Arab Spring in 2011 through early 2014, Salafist extremists reportedly destroyed more than two-dozen cultural heritage sites in Tunisia.
-The by the that the peak of this destruction took place in the late winter and spring of 2013.
+The #CultureUnderThreat Map by the Antiquities Coalition shows that the peak of this destruction took place in the late winter and spring of 2013.

 Tunisia faced the widespread targeting of heritage well before this tactic of cultural destruction became the ‘atrocity trademark’ of ISIS in the territory controlled by the self-declared caliphate.

-Tunisia’s role as a trafficking highway is so significant that smuggled goods represent roughly half of Tunisia’s bilateral trade with Libya, according to the .
-Libya has an antiquities trafficking problem of its , and is also currently facing a terror insurgency, a point that can only serve to further feed the pipeline of cultural material making its way out of North Africa through Tunisia.
+Tunisia’s role as a trafficking highway is so significant that smuggled goods represent roughly half of Tunisia’s bilateral trade with Libya, according to the World Bank.
+Libya has an antiquities trafficking problem of its own, and is also currently facing a terror insurgency, a point that can only serve to further feed the pipeline of cultural material making its way out of North Africa through Tunisia.